atulvarshneya/quantum-computing/qckt/README.md

 	draw()
 		Draws a text drawing of the circuit

-Backend
+Backend framework
 ---

-	Backend()
-		Returns a handle object to a backend execution environment (a local qc simulator) run(circuit, initstate=None, prepqubits=None, qtrace=False)
-		Runs the given circuit on the backend execution environment Initial state can be passed inform of state-vector, or list of prepared qubits The results of the execution are stored in the environment handle object Returns the same backend environment handle object get_svec()
-		returns the result state-vector object
+	Backend Services Registry
+		This is an API for accessing the registry of Quantum Computing Services registered at your installation's configuration.
+		The examples of services that could be registered are IBM quantum computing, Ionq quantum computing, local qsim simulator listSvc() returns a list of tuples (name, description) of all services available (i.e. registered in the installation's configuration) getSvc(svcName) returns handle to the named backend service Example usage:
+			import svcReg
+			reg = svcReg.Registry()
+			svcTuples = reg.listSvc()
+			svc = reg.getSvc("QSystems")

+	Backend Service
+		Backend service class implments the methods to connect with the quantum computing service, using the required authentication/authorization.
+		The service provides methods to discover backend engines under that service, and get the handles to them to run the quantum computing circuits/programs. listInstances() returns a list of tuples (name, description) of all instances (quamtum computer) available at this service getInstance(name) returns an object representation of the named instance (quantum computer) Example usage: Going through the Registry
+			import svcReg
+			reg = svcReg.Registry()
+			svcTuples = reg.listSvc()
+			svc = reg.getSvc("QSystems")
+			engine_list = svc.listInstances()
+			bk_engine = svc.getInstance("local")
+		Example usage: Directly accessing the QSystems engines import QSystems as qsys
+			bk_debugging_engine = qsys.Qdeb() # same as svc.getInstance("local")
+			bk_engine = qsys.Qeng() # same as svc.getInstance("qsim")

+	Backend engines
+		The adaptor for the backend needs to interpret the operations sequence in the qckt representation.
+		At the end of the job execution (all the shots), the backend adaptor populates the results in the job object, as mentioned above. runjob(job) this is the only function impleented by the backend adaptor.
+It runs the given job on the backend execution engine.
+Returns the backend adaptor object itself.
+		Example usage: Directly accessing the QSystems engines import QSystems as qsys
+			bk_engine = qsys.Qeng() # same as svc.getInstance("qsim")
+			job = Job(somecircuit, initstate=somestate, shots=100)
+			bk_engine.runjob(job)

+	Job class
+		Packages the job to be executed on a backend engine.
+		Job object converts the circuit to an array of implementation neutral, fully-specified operations (gates, measurement, and probes (for simulator backends))
+		Once executed, the backend engine populates the results in the job object.
+		Job.get_creg() returns an array of Cregister objects from all runs/shots.
+		Job.get_counts() returns the frequencies of different Cregister values in the results.
+		Job.get_svec(), only useful for simulator backends, this returns the state-vector at the end of the execution.
+For simulator backends, shots must be only 1.
+		Example Usage:
+			import QSystems as qsys
+			import Job
+			job = Job.Job(somecircuit, initstate=somestate, prepqubits= None, qtrace=True, shots=100)
+			bk_engine = qsys.Qeng() # same as svc.getInstance("qsim")
+			bk_engine.runjob(job)
+			print(job.get_creg()[0]) # print the cregister value from the first execution of the circuit counts = job.get_counts()
+			for i,c in enumerate(counts):
+				if c > 0: # lets print only the important ones print("{0:04b} ({0:2d})    {1:d}".format(i,c))

+	Cregister class
+		An object of this class holds the classical register value got from the measurement operation.
+		It provides method to convert that to pretty printable string, e.g., str(cregister), print(cregister).
+		The classical bits array can be accessed through the .value field and its integer value through .intvalue field of the returned object

+	StateVector class
+		An object of this class holds the statevector value from the simulator backend engine.
+		It provides methods to convert that to pretty printable string, e.g., str(statevector), print(statevector).
-		The state-vector array can be accessed through the .value field of the returned object The returned object supports conversion to string representation for pretty printing The returned object also supports a method svec.verbose(boolean), which affects the string conversion in that it includes all states even those with an amplitude of 0.
-Svec.verbose(boolean) returns the same state-vector object get_creg()
+		The state-vector array can be accessed through the .value field of the object The returned object also supports a method StateVector.verbose(boolean), which affects the string conversion such that it includes all states even those with an amplitude of 0.
+Svec.verbose(boolean) returns the same state-vector object
-		returns the result classical bits register object The classical bits array can be accessed through the .value field and its integer value through .intvalue field of the returned object
-		The returned object supports conversion to string representation for pretty printing